carpool-and-go/carpool-and-go.github.io/docs/index.md

 * Get admin page to refresh cards when a deletion occurs.
 * Update Homepage with final UI screenshots.
 * Collect Community Feedback, 1 Student Each.
+* Bug: Logged in as admin, no account, went to admin page, edit another users account, said “add user” instead of “edit”, submission creates another account of that person, deletion destroys admin page

 ## Community Feedback
 While testing the website in its final stages, we took the time to get some thoughts and opinions from other UH community members.
 Since this aims to serve as a service for those who attend UH Manoa, faculty and fellow UH at Manoa students were asked on what they thought.